-You should not take any anti-inflammatories (Aleve or Ibuprofen) or Aspirin 4-7 days before surgery.
-Let all medical providers know of any allergies you may have and medication you are taking.
-Please bring list of medications.
-You will need to complete a preoperative physical within 30 days of surgery.
+You shouldn't take anti-inflammatories (i.e. Ibuprofen or Aleve) or aspirin for 4-7 days prior to surgery.
+Arrange for a ride to and from the hospital.
+Let all medical providers know of any allergies you may have and medications you are taking.
+Please bring a list of current medications.
+You will need a pre-op physical 30-14 days prior to procedure.